 - Wherever possible warranty work must be carried out by a Beta Service Dealer.
 If one is not available then contact must be made direct to Beta Marine Limited in the UK who will authorize work to be carried out by a local engineer.

 - Travel to do warranty work is limited to 2½ hours and 200 miles round trip.
-The removal and reinstallation of an engine is limited to 4 hours.
+The removal and reinstallation of an engine are limited to 4 hours.

 - The customer must pay the labor and parts cost direct to the engineer who carries out the work, for those parts not covered under warranty as defined in item (3).

-- Third party claims are not acceptable as defined in our terms and conditions of sale (see acknowledgement form).
+- Third-party claims are not acceptable as defined in our terms and conditions of sale (see acknowledgment form).